runwayml/learn/docs/archive/models-101.md

 ### Model Licenses, Attributions, and Publishers

-Every model in Runway is licensed for a specific type of use.
+Every model in RunwayML is licensed for a specific type of use.
 Please do check before using them!
 Some of the models' outputs may be restricted to non-commercial purposes.
 You can learn more about the license on a model's overview page in its 'License' tab.

 ![Licensing](assets/images/model_101/licensing_attributes.png)